TITLE 35: ENVIRONMENTAL PROTECTION

 1) Regenerated or reactivated in a thermal treatment unit that meets one of the following:

-B) The unit is equipped with and operating air emission controls in accordance with the applicable requirements of Subparts AA and CC or Subparts AA and CC of 35 Ill.
+B) The unit is equipped with and operating air emission controls in compliance with the applicable requirements of Subparts AA and CC or Subparts AA and CC of 35 Ill.
 Adm.
 Code 725; or

-C) The unit is equipped with and operating air emission controls in accordance with a national emission standard for hazardous air pollutants under 40 CFR 61 (National Emission Standards for Hazardous Air Pollutants) or 40 CFR 63 (National Emission Standards for Hazardous Air Pollutants for Source Categories), each incorporated by reference in 35 Ill.
+C) The unit is equipped with and operating air emission controls in compliance with a national emission standard for hazardous air pollutants under 40 CFR 61 (National Emission Standards for Hazardous Air Pollutants) or 40 CFR 63 (National Emission Standards for Hazardous Air Pollutants for Source Categories), each incorporated by reference in 35 Ill.
 Adm.
 Code 720.111(b).

 2) Incinerated in a hazardous waste incinerator for which the owner or operator either:

 A) Has been issued a final permit under 35 Ill.
 Adm.
-Code 702, 703, and 705 that implements the requirements of Subpart O; or
+Code 702, 703, and 705 that implements Subpart O; or

 3) Burned in a boiler or industrial furnace for which the owner or operator either:

 A) Has been issued a final permit under 35 Ill.
 Adm.
-Code 702, 703, and 705 that implements the requirements of Subpart H of 35 Ill.
+Code 702, 703, and 705 that implements Subpart H of 35 Ill.
 Adm.
 Code 726; or

 1) The remanufacturer or other person that stores or treats the hazardous secondary material in a hazardous secondary material management unit using a closed-vent system determines that the components of the closed-vent system are unsafe to monitor because monitoring personnel would be exposed to an immediate danger as a consequence of complying with subsection (l)(1)(B)(ii); and